lecovi/fictional-octo-engine/README.md

 We use `--without-hashes` flag to avoid problems with some packages that may not provide a hash to check.

 We are able to run this version using `poetry` or `docker`.

 ## v0.3.0 - App with another Python Version

 Now, using Docker, it's pretty easy to change something like the Python version that we use to run our app.
 There is no need to install a new python version onto your system.
-That's one of the benefits we have for using Docker containers.
+That's one of the benefits we have when using Docker containers.
 We can easily use a python release candidate version and check if everything will work fine with the new incoming release.